-- the owner of the shares being transferred, or
+- the owner of the land or shares being transferred, or

-- a trustee for either the owner or the person receiving the shares.
+- a trustee for either the owner or the person receiving the land or shares.

-In either case, the transferor (the person applying for the vesting order) must appear in the court to confirm that they want to alienate their shares.
+In either case, the transferor (the person applying for the vesting order) must appear in the court to confirm that they want to alienate their land or shares.